-Plants, parts of plants and plant products
+Plants, parts of plants, plant products and flowers

 The import of plants, parts of plants and plant products from within the EU, from European countries outside the EU and from outside Europe is restricted in order to avoid the spreading of plant pests and diseases.
 The requirements that apply depend on the plant species, product and the country of origin.
 There is a ban on the import of certain plant species from non-EU countries.

 It is the importer’s responsibility to find out the import requirements.
 You’ll find the import requirements for plants and plant products on the Finnish Food Authority's website:

 - Import requirements for plants brought in by travellers

 - Import of fruit and vegetables from non-EU countries

 - Fruit, berries and vegetables that require a phytosanitary certificate

 Importers of products that require a phytosanitary certificate must be registered with Evira’s plant health register, and Customs inspects the import consignments.